 Then, set your shipping.
 Do your research on this – don’t just guess!
 Check on the USPS website, or whichever courier you choose, or you could end up wildly undercharging people and not covering your costs fully.
 Equally, overpriced shipping will put buyers off.

 Finally, choose some search terms.
 You can have up to 13 for both general tags and materials.
 Use them all!
 Try to tag phrases together and if you have similar items for sale try to tag them differently to reach more buyers.

 Now you need to enter your personal details and bank information.
 The easiest and most direct method for payment from customers is to use your bank account, but you can set it up via PayPal, mail (check or money order), or another method following purchase (like meeting in person and paying cash).

 You can pay your Etsy bills by credit card, PayPal, or your shop account balance.
 You can set up automatic billing, or pay them as they grow.
 There is also no minimum payment.

 And you’re in!
 Your shop is now set up and you can watch the money roll in.
 You can view your account stats in the account dashboard – see what you’re doing right, what you should think about changing, and generally feel the love for your stuff.
 Obviously yours will be much busier than this!

-Etsy also lets you view monitor things like traffic sources, top keywords and hourly activity.
-There is even a traffic map which shows what countries people are browsing from – and it’s all free as standard with an Etsy shop.
+Etsy also lets you monitor things like traffic sources, top keywords, and hourly activity.
+There is even a traffic map that shows what countries people are browsing from – and it’s all free as standard with an Etsy shop.
 It can be really nifty to help you tweak your listings and hit that sweet selling spot.
 For extra support and encouragement, Etsy has heaps of helpful articles and tips covering topics from photography to legal requirements.
-Check out the full Seller Handbook here for some inspiration and advice.
+Check out Etsy’s full Seller Handbook for some inspiration and advice.